-Doze Mode When enabled and after the set time of system inactivity, the CPU clock will run at a slower speed while all other devices still operate at full speed.
-Standby Mode When enabled and after the set time of system inactivity, the fixed disk drive and the video will be shut off while all other devices still operate at full speed.
-Suspend Mode When enabled and after the set time of system inactivity, all devices except the CPU will be shut off.
+Doze Mode When enabled and after the set time of system inactivity, the CPU clock will run at a slower speed (1/2 of full speed) while all other devices still operate at full speed.
+Standby Mode When enabled and after the set time of system inactivity, the CPU clock will run at a speed slower than the speed during Doze mode (1/3 of full speed) while all other devices still operate at full speed.
+Suspend Mode When enabled and after the set time of system inactivity, the CPU and onboard peripherals will be shut off.